 Chemical resistance: Resistant to chemicals used to disinfect medical device housings.

-Ease of manufacture: Dimensional stability ensures easy release of materials from molds.
+Ease of manufacture: Easy release of materials from molds.